Refund basics

 For details on how we refund purchases made with multiple payment methods, refer to How we handle captures, cancels, and refunds when Combining primary and secondary sources on the Managing sources page.

-If customers used a credit card to make the purchase, and that card is cancelled or expires prior to your refund request, then most of the time card issuers can still handle the refund.
-Typically, the issuer credits the customer's replacement card but, in situations where no replacement exists, a check is usually mailed.
+If customers use a credit card to make the purchase and that card is cancelled or expires before your refund request, card issuers can usually still handle the refund.
+Typically, the issuer credits the customer's replacement card, but in situations where no replacement exists, a check is usually mailed.

 Tracking a refund